Vicente Rondón: Professional career

 When Rondón turned professional, his year of birth was listed as 1944; in fact it was 1938.
 Rondón began fighting as a middleweight and made a name for himself with upset victories over former world welterweight champion Luis Rodríguez and middleweight contender Bennie Briscoe.
 However, Rondon was growing and quickly established himself as a top rated light heavyweight with impressive wins over Roger Rouse, Eddie Talhami, and Allen Thomas.
-World Light heavyweight Champion Bob Foster did not seem eager to fight the #2 ranked Rondón or the #1 rated Jimmy Dupree.
-The WBA stripped Foster of his title and matched Rondón and Dupree.
+World Light-heavyweight Champion Bob Foster did not seem eager to fight the #2 ranked Rondón or the #1 rated Jimmy Dupree at the time.
+In 1971, the WBA stripped Foster of his title and matched Rondón and Dupree.

+Rondón and Dupree faced each other on February 27th, 1971, at Nuevo Circo in Caracas.
 In an exciting slugfest, Rondón climbed off the canvas in the second round to stop the favored Dupree at 2:58 of the 6th round.
 At the time of the stoppage, referee Zack Clayton had the fight scored even at 47–47.
 Judge Dimas Hernandez also scored the bout 47–47, and judge Gustavo Vargas favored Rondón, 48–47.
 Following the fight, a controversy broke out with Dupree claiming he was drugged.
 The United Press International published a story of the claim.
 In the UPI article, Charliese Smith, a registered nurse and friend of Dupree said, "I believe Jimmy was drugged.
 I saw Jimmy after the fight and he was very very weak.
 His vision was blurry and he couldn't even see the other side of the room."
 She went on to say, "I know of muscle relaxants that can be administered in food and I'm convinced that Jimmy was given something."
-Regardless of the charges, the World Boxing Association recognized Rondón as world champion, while The Ring magazine viewed Bob Foster as the legitimate Light heavyweight king.
+Regardless of the charges, the World Boxing Association recognized Rondón as world champion, while The Ring magazine viewed Bob Foster as the legitimate light-heavyweight king.